Les Baux and the old

 During a heavy

-mistral and thunderstorm 2012
+mistral and thunderstorm 2012 We just survived ;)

 2019, much better on a sunny day!

-Herbes and craftsmanship at Les baux
+Herbes and craftsmanship at Les

-Ancient leather processing and forging in
+and ancient leather processing in

 Les Baux